joeldrapper/maskicons/README.md

 The icon utilities use `:where` selectors so they have the lowest precedence.
 This is why all other utilities such as `size-*` will override the defaults.

+## Payload

+The Tabler icons are ~687 bytes on average and the Bootstrap icons are ~914 bytes on average.
+They should compress well due to the duplicated rules.
+And Tailwind only includes the icons you actually use.

 ## License

 - MIT © Joel Drapper